eval/deps-try/README.md

   - code completion
   - see the docstring and source of a function
 - deps-try extends rebel-readline with:
-  - see examples of a function from clojuredocs.org
+  - show examples of a function from clojuredocs.org
   - pprint results with syntax highlighting
   - interrupt operations without quiting the REPL
   - easier copy/paste of multiline code